-Recognising natural gas as a crucial energy to prioriti transition fuel in employm Africa, PetroNor are working to become a key supplier of clean cooking gas in Nigeria and neighbouring to decent countries.
-PetroNor are promote fair wage at all our cooking gas in Nigeria positively and neighbouring to decent countries.
-Wherever Additional sponsor as
+Recognising natural gas as a crucial energy transition fuel in Africa, PetroNor are working to become a key supplier of clean cooking gas in Nigeria and neighbouring countries.

 SDG 8 Decent work and economic growth

 PetroNor is proud to prioritise local employment and promote ethical and fair wages principles at all our sites.
 This positively contributes to decent work and economic growth wherever we operate.
 Additionally, we sponsor academic business programmes and have financially supported the refurbishment of a university in Republic of Congo.